94 pages 3 hours read

 Overview

-Published in 2014, Station Eleven is the fourth novel by Emily St. John Mandel.
-The book won the Arthur C. Clarke Award in 2015, as well as the Toronto Book Award, and was shortlisted or nominated for several others.
-Set in a post-apocalyptic future where a flu outbreak decimates the world’s population, the book is sometimes categorized as science fiction, although it does not feature any fictional technology; its protagonists’ dramatic involvement also qualifies it as theater fiction.
-The novel also contains elements of Shakespeare's works.
-HBO has commissioned a television adaptation of Station Eleven, expected in 2020 or 2021.
-Citations in this guide correspond with the first edition published by Vintage Books.
+Published in 2014, Station Eleven is the fourth novel by Emily St. John Mandel (The Glass Hotel, Sea of Tranquility).
+The book won the Arthur C. Clarke Award, the Toronto Book Award, and was shortlisted or nominated for several others.
+Set in a post-apocalyptic future where a flu outbreak decimates the world’s population, the book is sometimes categorized as science fiction, although it does not feature any fictional technology; its protagonists’ involvement in a traveling Shakespearean theater troupe also qualifies it as theater fiction.
+In 2021, it was adapted into an HBO miniseries starring Mackenzie Davis and Himesh Patel.

 Plot Summary